-Ordinances dated 1420 for sanctuary at Paris Garden survive, the earliest known regulations for any English sanctuary.
+There survive ordinances dated 1420 for sanctuary at Paris Garden, the earliest known regulations for any English sanctuary.
 Curiously, and maybe significantly, they were instituted not by the Hospitallers but by the duke of Bedford, brother of king Henry V.

 Back in Hospitaller hands after Bedford’s death in 1435, it’s unclear whether Paris Garden ever successfully got this franchisal economy off the ground.
 Huntley’s 1468 fee is the first surviving record for a sanctuary-seeker at Paris Garden and only a few others appear in later decades.

-Paris Garden manor was marshy and flood-prone in 15th century (the image below is from the 16th c) – perhaps this explains why it served only occasionally as a refuge (unliveable?) despite proximity to London; or maybe its manorial operators were not especially keen on promoting its privileges as a sanctuary.
+Paris Garden manor was marshy and flood-prone in 15th century (the image at the top is from the 16th c).
+Perhaps this explains why it served only occasionally as a refuge despite proximity to London, as it may have been uninhabitable; or maybe its manorial operators were not especially keen on promoting its privileges as a sanctuary.
 There’s a subsequent case of a debtor seeking refuge there in 1484.

 Graham Dawson graciously gave me references to the Paris Garden manorial records.